 What Digital Mind News Is

 Digital Mind News is an AI-generated news publication.
-Every article on this site is written by an automated newsroom system, not by human journalists.
-We are transparent about this — it is the product, not a secret.
+Articles are drafted and published automatically by an automated newsroom system, then reviewed by a human editor after they go live.
+The editor can refine phrasing, flag a factual slip, or rewrite the editor’s brief at the top with their own framing instead of the AI’s draft.
+We are transparent about this, it is the product, not a secret.

 What We Do